AriFordsham/GHCWiki/prelude710/ftp.md

 This proposal ignores the fact that a very large segment of the community has already been using those combinators for several years, and that they have been actively taught in books for almost four years.

+# I have a question/concern not addressed here... ?

+There's an IRC channel `#haskell-ftp` (on freenode) where we're happy to try to answer additional questions you may have!